xlink-network/xlink-docs/proposal/getting-started/prerequisites.md

 ## Wallet Setup

-Make sure your wallet is properly set up and funded before proceeding with asset transfers on XLink.
-For more information, refer to the download links for each wallet below.
+For more information on how to set up each wallet, refer to each wallet's documentation and download links below.

 {% tabs %}
 {% tab title="Leather" %}